AthenaDecisionSystems/athena-owl-core/README.md

 ### The Owl Frontend

-[Read this to run the OWL Frontend](owl-agent-frontend/README.md)  The front end is a default interactive chatbot UI suitable for demos and simple applications that use OwlAssistants.
+[Read this to run the OWL Frontend](owl-agent-frontend/README.md)  The front end is a default interactive chatbot UI suitable for demos and simple applications that use Owlagents.
 It can be started here and it can be used with any demo backend that is running.

 ## The journey to your demonstration